-^{} Number of spike levels is recommended for at least one source of matrix.
+\\ Number of spike levels is recommended for at least one source of matrix.
 Other similar sources of matrix (e.g., within the same food category) may be studied at one or two spike levels (e.g., at an action/guidance or tolerance level or close to the lower limit of quantitation/detection).
-CRMs/incurred material should be used, when available, and can replace one of your spiking levels.
-For some analytes, spiking with pure standard alone does not sufficiently demonstrate method performance (i.e. BPA in can coatings contain oligomeric interferences, gluten in fermented/hydrolyzed products, protein-bound veterinary drug metabolites, sulfites binding irreversibly after spiking).
+CRMs/ incurred material should be used, when available, and can replace one of your spiking levels.
+For some analytes, spiking with pure standard alone does not sufficiently demonstrate method performance (i.e. BPA in can coatings contain oligomeric interferences, gluten in fermented/hydrolyzed products, protein-bound veterinary drug metabolites, sulfites binding level tested per laboratory if only one matrix source used irreversibly after spiking).
 In these cases, reference materials and/or real samples must be used to demonstrate method performance